-Permittees seeking reissuance of their NPDES permit underpursuant tounder Section 502.101(d) must apply for reissuance of the permit, using proper forms, at leastnot less thanleast 180 days beforeprior tobefore the permit expires. permit expiration date.
-The Agency will notify those persons of the need for renewal at least 60 days beforeprior tobefore the date on which the renewal application must be submitted; however, failure to do so does not excuse non-compliance with this Chapter.
+Permittees seeking reissuance of their NPDES permit pursuant to Section 502.101(d) must apply for reissuance of the permit, using proper forms, not less than 180 days prior to the permit expiration date.
+The Agency will notify those persons of the need for renewal at least 60 days prior to the date on which the renewal application must be submitted; however, failure to do so does not excuse non-compliance with this Chapter.